mukulsomukesh/GIva/README.md

-# Collaborative Project At Masai School “DIVA + Jwellery Clone”.
+# Collaborative Project At Masai School “GIVA Jewellery Clone”.

-Before I start my blog writing on the clone of the website, I want to thank Masai School for this great opportunity and for providing this great platform to enhance my coding and life skills.
+Before, I start my blog writing on the clone of the Giva website, I want to thank Masai School for this great opportunity and for providing this great platform to enhance my coding and life skills.
 We have tried our level best to make use of our so far journey and the knowledge that we have gained so far at Masai School to come up with our first project.
 Getting Started…
-It was a challenging journey for me and all my team members as we have to complete it within the time of construct week, so we faced different challenges like it was our first project and we did not have any experience working in a team also we did not know how to manage everything within the time period.
-So we started with planning and studying the website, then we distributed the workflow, the roles, and responsibilities and with great collaboration, we managed the work.
+It was a challenging journey for me and all my team members as we have to complete it within the time of construct week, so we faced different challenges like it was our first project and we did not have any prior experience to working in a team and also we did not know how to manage everything within the time period.
+So we started with the planning and studying the website, then we distributed the workflow , roles and responsibilities and with great collaboration, we all managed the work.

 ## Project Details -

- We had to make a replica of the GIVA & Jwellery website.
+We had to make a clone of the GIVA Jewellery website.
-GIVA & Jwellery, known as Jwellery + products or  is an Indian manufacturer and multi-level marketing company specializing in Jwellery products.
-A. Fields, creators of Proactiv, started the website recently and sold it a year later.
-They relaunched the Jwellery as a multi-level marketing firm.
+GIVA Jewellery, known as Jewellery products and it is an Indian manufacturer and multi-level marketing company specializing in Jewellery products.
+A fields, creators of Proactive, started the website recently and sold it a year later.
+They relaunched the Jewellery as a multi-level marketing firm.

-We have tried our best to clone the replica of the website.
+We have tried our best to clone the offical Giva website.

-Tech Stacks used -
+## Tech Stacks used :-
 HTML : 45.70%
 CSS : 30.60%
 JavaScript : 40.70%

-Overview of my website
+## Overview of My Giva Website:-

-## Home Page -
+## Home Page :-

 This is the main landing page of our website.
-Here clicking on any option on the Navbar will redirect the user to the respective Product Page.
+Here clicking on any option of the Navbar will redirect the user to the respective Product Page.
 It is fully functional and responsive.

 Home Page.

-## Sign In From -
+## Log-in Page / Create-Acoount page / Forget-Password page / My-account page :-

-Here we have a sign-in window that slides from the top when the user clicks on the sign-in button near the bag button.
-Here we integrate User authentication to check whether user email and password match with details existing in the database.
+Here, we have a Log-in window that slides from the top, when the Existing User click on the Log-in button( near to bag button) in the top-right of Navbar, User go to login page, here we integrate User authentication to check whether User email and password match with details existing in the database or not.

-Sign in form
+Create-Acoount page :-

+If, New User come in our website, then firstly User create his/her account by clicking on the Create account button (in the middle of log-in page) then User go to Create Account page, where User fill his/her details like first name, last name, email and password after clicking on Create button User create his/her account successfully, then User see his/her account deatils in the my account page.

+If User forget the password then simply User click on the forget password button(in the log-in page) then User Create new password.

-Search bar -
+## Search bar :-

 When the user clicks on the search button this area will pop up.
 Here Users can search for any of the products present on the website.

 Search

-All Products page -
+## All Products page :-

 This is one of the product pages of our website.
 In this user gets a regular update about new deals and products.
 Also, the user can filter the products according to name, category, and price.